Man from the South: Ninaithale Inikkum

-Dahl's story was adapted for a scene from the 1980 Tamil movie Ninaithale Inikkum, which involved a wager by a millionaire that a young man could not flick a cigarette into his lips ten times in a row without dropping it.
-The millionaire had put up his Toyota car against the young man's little finger.
+Dahl's story was adapted for a scene from the 1980 Tamil film Ninaithale Inikkum, which involves a wager by a millionaire that a young man could not flick a cigarette into his lips ten times in a row without dropping it.
+The millionaire put up his Toyota car against the young man's little finger.
 The young man managed it nine times in a row, but chickened out and refused a tenth attempt, thereby defaulting on the wager.
-The cigarette flick, in fact, was a signature move by iconic Tamil actor Rajinikanth.
+The cigarette flick was a signature move by actor Rajinikanth.

 Four Rooms

 The story was the basis for "The Man From Hollywood", Quentin Tarantino's segment of the 1995 anthology film Four Rooms.
-The characters in this segment explicitly discuss the 1960 Hitchcock episode adaptation, although they incorrectly refer to the title as "The Man from Rio".
-In this version, the lighter fails on the first try and the referee—a bellhop who has been paid $1,000 for his trouble—chops off the finger, sweeps up the money and swiftly departs.
+The characters in this segment explicitly discuss the 1960 Alfred Hitchcock Presents episode, although they incorrectly refer to it as "The Man from Rio".
+In this version, the lighter fails on the first try, and the referee chops off the finger and swiftly departs.